What a First-Time Visitor Notices in the First 10 Seconds on a Website

 People scan for signals that say, “This is for you.”

 They look for familiar problems, clear language, and relevant keywords.
-If they don't see themselves reflected in your message, they won't stay to explore further.
+If they do not see themselves reflected in the message, they usually will not continue exploring.

 What Should I Do Next?